Unknown French boy: Identity

 Historian Hilary Evans described the identity of the boy as "the biggest Olympics mystery of all", while David Wallechinsky called it "the great mystery of Olympic history".
-In the Olympic archives of Lausanne, he is never mentioned by name, instead being consistently listed as the "unknown French boy".
-The only known photograph of the boy was discovered by Tony Bijkerk, who spent nearly fifty years trying to uncover his identity.
+In the IOC Historical Archives of the Olympic Studies Centre in Lausanne, he is never mentioned by name, instead being consistently listed as the "unknown French boy".
+The only known photograph of the boy was discovered by Bijkerk, who spent nearly fifty years trying to uncover his identity.
+The photo was discovered in a memorial photo book that belonged to Brandt.
 Bill Mallon, the official historian of the United States Olympic & Paralympic Committee, studied various French and German rowing magazines from the 1900s; none of these sources mention the coxswain.
-He interviewed one of the rowers' daughters in the 1980s, but she said that her father never spoke of the boy.
+He also interviewed the daughter of Klein in the 1980s, but she said that her father never spoke of the boy.

+According to Stan Greenberg's Olympic Almanack, the boy is claimed to have been named Marcel Depaillé, although the author notes that this is an unsubstantiated rumour and that "no one knows where it came from".
+In a 2014 article for the Dutch magazine De Sportwereld, Bijkerk speculated that the boy may have been a member of the Basse Seine Rowing Society in France.
+Evans speculated, on the basis of visual resemblance, that the boy may have been Belgian Olympian Alfred Van Landeghem, although he admitted that the evidence supporting this hypothesis was "circumstantial at best".

 In 2016, Georgian historian Paata Natsvlishvili hypothesized that the coxswain was not French at all, but actually a Georgian boy named Giorgi Nikoladze who had been touring Europe with his family at the time of the 1900 Summer Olympics.
-According to Natsvlishvili, Nikoladze's sister had told him in an interview in the 1980s that her brother had won a boat race in France during that period.
+According to Natsvlishvili, Giorgi's sister Rusudana Nikoladze had told him in 1978 that her brother had won a boat race in France during that period.
 As an adult, Giorgi Nikoladze became a mathematician, a metallurgist, and a professor at Tbilisi State University.
-However, some historians from the International Society of Olympic Historians remained unconvinced that Nikoladze was really the unknown coxswain owing to the circumstantial evidence.
-Bill Mallon said that the unknown boy only looked "a little" like Nikoladze.
+Several historians from the International Society of Olympic Historians remained unconvinced that Nikoladze was really the unknown coxswain owing to the circumstantial evidence.
+Bill Mallon said that the unknown boy looked "a little" like Nikoladze.